CSCfi/fairdata-metax-v3/docs/user-guide/migration.md

 * license
 * access_type

+In Metax V3 there is a new field `show_file_metadata`.
+This field controls whether the viewer has rights to see the file metadata when they don't have download access.
+Migrated datasets will use field's default value.
+By default field's value is false.
+Dataset with access type of `Open` is set to `true` for clarity reasons.

 !!! info

     License object needs either url or custom_url filled.
 Url must be part of [suomi.fi license collection](http://uri.suomi.fi/codelist/fairdata/license/").
 Custom url is reserved for licenses not part of the collection.